scbedd/oav-traffic-converter/README.md

 All discussions WRT compatibility with [`oav` ](https://github.com/Azure/oav/) should be in context of the **live validation mode**.

+**This converter does not handle non-json files.
+It 100% assumes valid json input.**

 ## Local Sample Invocation

 ```node